Lake Terrace, Basirhat

 Lake Terrace is a neighborhood of the city of Basirhat in the Basirhat subdivision of North 24 Parganas district.
-Its a prominent residential locality.
+It is a prominent residential locality.
 It falls under the jurisdiction of Basirhat Municipal Authority.

 Overview

 Basirhat Lake Terrace area is one of the busiest neighborhood of Basirhat.
 It includes the area of S.N.
 Banerjee Road, Rabindra Bhaban Chowmatha, Lake View Park (SurjaKanta park) and Kabi Bhujanga Dhar Road.
 Byampith Pathagar, which is also known as Lake Terrace Durga Puja, which is quite famous pujo committee of Basirhat due to its location.
 Freedom fighter Dinesh Chandra Majumder established Byampith Pathagar in 1931.
 During Durga Puja, people basically the young generation hangs out in Lake View Park, creating a adda zone (Casual hangout zone).
 Rabindra Bhaban also located in the Lake Terrace area, where all cultural activities such as art exhibition, dance competition, concerts usually happen.